-This summer, encourage your child to spend more time outdoors by letting them help you in the garden.
-There are so many benefits to your child helping to plant and grow vegetables and fruits, including everything from helping them appreciate where their food comes from (and to be more interested in eating vegetables), to helping reduce the symptoms of ADHD.
+Encourage your child to spend more time outdoors this year by letting them help you in the garden!
+There are a great number benefits to your child helping to plant and grow vegetables and fruits, including everything from helping them appreciate where their food comes from (and to be more interested in eating vegetables), to helping reduce the symptoms of ADHD.

 In a world that is becoming more and more diluted with 5-second media snippets, it’s more important than ever to consciously help our children exercise their attention spans.
 Think back to when you were a child and you could spend hours dragging a stick through the dirt, or when you could spend an hour or two playing with the same toy instead of switching between toys every 30 seconds.
 A strong ability to maintain focus and attention contributes to better job performance and stability, longer relationships, and healthier living.